A Retrospective On Jordan Peele’s post-Get Out Career and Copaganda

 UFO movie plots go something like this.
 The UFO/extra-terrestrial shows up.
 Citizens go, “OMG what does it want?”
 Obviously something only Earth has, humans.
 Or mosquitos like in Lilo and Stitch (2002).
 Then the UFO takes what it wants.
 Citizens fight back.
 Citizens win.

 Like Spielberg’s Close Encounters of The Third Kind (1977), which Peele credits as an inspiration for Nope, also has an obscenely long run time, the audience is waiting for that poetic moment at the end.
-Where extra-terrestrials and humans can coexist or paint an illusion that we can.
+Where extra-terrestrials and humans can coexist or the filmmaker paints an illusion that we can.

 A similar moment is attempted in the final ten minutes of Nope, with an epic horn-filled score by Peele’s frequent collaborator, Michael Abels (Get Out, Us, See You Yesterday).
 The magnitude of the sequence relies almost solely on the score since it’s not clear how this plan came to be.
 This motley crew that spans Gen Z to Millennial to Boomer…Are they chasing fame or safety?
 Does fame mean safety?